melezhik/Sparrow6/documentation/taskchecks.md

 * The TC language _could be thought_ of both imperative and declarative language

+## Task check files

+Task check DSL code should be written and saved into task.check file

+In this tutorial whenever DSL term is uses it means the content of task.check file

 ### Declarative way

 Static rules - check expressions - that define verification.